PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 The switch in the off-position means that you are flying in multicopter mode.

-### Multirotor / Fixed Wing Tuning
+### Multirotor / Fixed-wing Tuning

-Before you attempt your first transition to fixed wing flight you need to make absolutely sure that your VTOL is well tuned in multirotor mode.
+Before you attempt your first transition to fixed-wing flight you need to make absolutely sure that your VTOL is well tuned in multirotor mode.
 One reason is this is the mode you will return to if something goes wrong with a transition and it could be it will be moving fairly quickly already.
 If it isn’t well tuned bad things might happen.

-If you have a runway available and the total weight isn’t too high you will also want to tune fixed wing flight as well.
+If you have a runway available and the total weight isn’t too high you will also want to tune fixed-wing flight as well.
-If not then you will be attempting this when it switches to fixed wing mode.
+If not then you will be attempting this when it switches to fixed-wing mode.
 If something goes wrong you need to be ready (and able) to switch back to multirotor mode.

-Follow the respective tuning guides on how to tune multirotors and fixed wings.
+Follow the respective tuning guides on how to tune multirotors and fixed-wings.

 ### Transition Tuning

-While it might seem that you are dealing with a vehicle that can fly in two modes (multirotor for vertical takeoffs and landings and fixed wing for forwards flight) there is an additional state you also need to tune: transition.
+While it might seem that you are dealing with a vehicle that can fly in two modes (multirotor for vertical takeoffs and landings and fixed-wing for forwards flight) there is an additional state you also need to tune: transition.

-Getting your transition tuning right is important for obtaining a safe entry into fixed wing mode, for example, if your airspeed is too slow when it transitions it might stall.
+Getting your transition tuning right is important for obtaining a safe entry into fixed-wing mode, for example, if your airspeed is too slow when it transitions it might stall.

 #### Transition Throttle